dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T114: Democracy promotes just and sustainable solutions.
+### T114: Democratic progress is slower but more just and sustainable.

 |Support|
 |---|